-Since 18 September 2021, a Climate Assembly is gathering in the Est Ensemble region of France.
-100 randomly selected citizens from the region meet for six months to propose concrete measures to combat climate change.
-In doing so, they are to consider aspects of social and environmental justice and biodiversity.
+From 18 September 2021 to 30 January 2022, a climate assembly met in the French Est Ensemble community.
+100 randomly selected citizens from the region met for five weekend sessions to propose concrete measures to combat climate change.
+In doing so, they were to consider aspects of social and environmental justice and biodiversity.
+On 16 February 2022, they presented their recommendations to the mayors and vice-presidents of the federation of municipalities.

-There are five topics on the agenda of the Citizens' Assembly: Housing, Food and Consumption, Transport, Work and Production, and Commitment to Change.
+There were five topics on the agenda of the Citizens' Assembly: Housing, Food and Consumption, Transport, Work and Production, and Commitment to Change.
 Citizens will work freely in subgroups on these topics and can submit ideas for other topics if they wish.
-The participants will work in small groups on the different themes and present their work regularly to the full Citizens' Assembly.
+The participants worked in small groups on the different themes and presented their work regularly to the full Citizens' Assembly.

 Five working sessions

-The Citizens' Assembly will meet in five two-day working sessions in Romainville, from September 2021 to January 2022.
-In the first quarter of 2022, the assembly will summarise its recommendations in a citizens' report.
-The report will then be presented to the Est Ensemble Territorial Council.
-Patrice Bessac, President of the Est Ensemble Municipal Association, has committed to submitting all recommendations and measures proposed by the Citizens' Assembly to the Territorial Council for a vote.
+The Citizens' Assembly met in five two-day working sessions in Romainville, from September 2021 to January 2022.
+On 26 March 2022, all elected representatives of the nine member towns of the Municipal Association meet with the assembly members for the purpose of exchange.
+On 10 May 2022, an extraordinary territorial council will meet to take a position on the assembly recommendations and to evaluate the work of the citizens' assembly.
+Patrice Bessac, President of the Est Ensemble Municipal Association, has undertaken to present all the recommendations and measures proposed by the assembly to the territorial council for a vote.

 The 2019/2020 French national climate assembly that preceded "was an attempt to put into practice a broader democracy, a more active participation of citizens.
 In my opinion, this is the guarantee of the effectiveness of public action in the general interest," the president of the Est Ensemble association of municipalities says.